 We have a range of bikes to suit most needs and requirements.
-Standard pedal and e-assisted bikes, trikes, tandem trikes, handcycles and bikes suitable for wheelchair users.
+Standard pedal and e-assisted bikes, trikes, quad bikes, tandem trikes, handcycles and bikes suitable for wheelchair users.

 We also have a range of specially adapted pedals and handgrip adaptations to help perfectly fit a cycle to your needs.